INGEOTEC/NLP-Course/topics/10QuestionAnswering.md

 ---
 layout: default
-title: Natural Language Inference
+title: Question Answering
-nav_order: 8
+nav_order: 10
 ---

-# Natural Language Inference
+# Question Answering
 {: .fs-10 .no_toc }

 The **objective** is to